Malwarebytes chief executive Marcin Kleczynski may be one of the smartest 24-year-old’s in the Valley.

 “Anybody that tells you they can do it all in one are lying to your face,” he said.

 In 2004, Malwarebytes was founded on the belief that you and everyone have a fundamental right to a malware-free existence.
 Every product we make is built on that premise.
-Malwarebytes Anti-Malware is designed and coded by folks like y... read more »
+Malwarebytes Anti-...
+All Malwarebytes news »